Efficacy of All Day Kindergartenby Becton Loveless

 A Long Time Coming

 The idea for a full day of kindergarten took a while to catch on.
 According to an early childhood longitudinal study compiled by the United States Department of Education National Center for Education Statistics in 2004, 61% of American schools offered full day kindergarten classes during the 1998-91 school year and 56% of American children attended them.
 This was an increase from the early 1970s when the United Census Bureau found that less than 20% of children were enrolled in such programs, nor were many in existence.
-A later study undertaken by non-profit research group Child Trends found that the number had grown to 77% by 2013.
-Throughout this period and even to the present day, proponents and opponents of full day program have made their views known.
+A later study undertaken by non-profit research group Child Trends found that the number had grown to 80% by 2017.
+Throughout this period and even to the present day, proponents and opponents of the full day program have made their views known.

 The Debate over All Day Kindergarten